Best Practices for Games On Facebook.com

-Building games on Facebook typically involves developing web games using either web technology such as Flash or HTML 5, or developing cross-platform games using game engine like Unity or Cocos2d.
-Whichever technology you choose for developing your game, there are some best practices that you can follow to optimize the experience for players of your game on Facebook.
+Building games on Facebook typically involves developing web games using either web technology such as Flash or HTML 5, or developing cross-platform games using game engines like Unity or Cocos2d.
+Whichever technology you choose for developing your game, there are some best practices that you can follow to optimize the experience for players of your game on Facebook.com.

 This document covers best practices across the following areas:

 If you've never built a game for Facebook, you can start with this guide to Games on Facebook, which will walk you through the basics of setting up and configuring your web game on Facebook.

 Streamline your login implementation

 FB.getLoginStatus method, and if necessary to request authorization using the

 Remember that, until the callback you passed to

 FB.getLoginStatus has fired, you can't make calls to methods that require an access token to be available (such as

 FB.api), so be sure to put those calls either in the callback or in code that runs only after the callback is complete.